TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 C. Licensure renewal:

-(1) A CNM's renewed license shall expire on the expiration date of the registered nurse license issued by the New Mexico board of nursing.
+(1) A CNM's renewed license shall expire on the expiration date of the registered nurse license recognized by the New Mexico board of nursing.

-(2) An applicant for licensure renewal shall submit to the department:
+(2) An applicant for licensure renewal shall submit to the department via the electronic professional licensing management system:

-(a) a completed application postmarked or electronically submitted at least 25 calendar days before the expiration of the CNM license;
+(a) a completed application electronically submitted by the fifth day of the month of the expiration of the CNM license;

 (b) proof of holding a valid license that meets the requirement of the New Mexico board of nursing to practice as a registered nurse in New Mexico for the period the renewed CNM license will cover;